zhankins/Generic-Urban-Air-Mobility-GUAM/Documentation/Personalize.md

 > [!NOTE]
 > The `setup.m` file at the '/home/adcl/Documents/MATLAB/Generic-Urban-Air-Mobility-GUAM-main/vehicles/Lift+Cruise/' directory is overriding the num of engines and surfaces established in the `build_Lift_plus_Cruise.m` file.

+> [!IMPORTANT]
+> For instructions on how to compile the SFunction after making changes, please refer to the [SFunction Documentation](./SFunction.md).

 ## Trajectory and basic flight manuevers Customization
 Users have a few options to provide desired trajectories and basic flight maneuvers to execute.
 The `userStruct.variant.refInputType` option selects (look in the Lift+Cruise Reference Inputs variant subsystem block at the simulation top level) between:
 - `FOUR_RAMP`